binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 * Centralised store on AWS to manage configuration data, plain text, or encrypted secrets via AWS KMS
 * All calls to the parameter store are recorded with AWS CloudTrail, supports access controls.

-Also see the [additional resources](#additional-resources-cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-software) for other similar tools.
+Also see the [Additional Resources](#additional-resources-cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-software) section for other similar tools and resources.

 ### [Serverless](https://github.com/anaibol/awesome-serverless) {#cloud-countermeasures-serverless}